How many veggies do you need to eat, anyway?

 There’s a lack of color on your plate

 “The typical American meal of meat and potatoes may taste good, but it isn’t very colorful or loaded with balanced nutrition,” says Abby Sauer, RD, MPH, a dietician at Abbott.
 “Even though they may be favorite foods, plain pasta, rice, and bread don’t add much color to your meals and don’t add much nutrition in terms of essential vitamins and minerals either.”
-Pack your plate with the healthiest green vegetables instead.

 You’re bruising easily

 Consuming too little vitamin C can cause bruising easily, as well as increased bleeding around gums and decreased healing.
 Get vitamin C in red peppers, kale, red chili peppers, dark leafy vegetables, broccoli, brussel sprouts, and tomatoes.
+Check out these vegetables (and fruits) that will keep cancer at bay.

 You’re tired all the time

 Deficiency in folate can cause fatigue and anemia.
 This B vitamin can be found in dark leafy greens and starchy vegetables such as black eyed peas, kidney beans, lima beans, navy bean, asparagus, and lentils.
-(Related: Here are other eating habits to have more energy.)

 Content continues below ad